cisco/mindmeld/docs/source/userguide/kb.rst

 Do we need a Knowledge Base?
 ----------------------------
-The first question to answer before we start to build the application is do we need a knowledge base or not?
+The first question to answer before we start to build the application is - do we need a knowledge base or not?
 Knowledge base is critical and necessary component for application with large or medium vocabulary content and is usually the differentiating factor for the best conversational application.
 For example, video discovery application typically need to find the movie or TV shows from a huge catalog containing hundred of thousands or even millions of records and the knowledge base provides information about important entities to fulfill users' requests.
 On the other hand, the applications with small vocabulary such as home assistant for smart home automation genearally don't require ranking and disambiguating entities and may not need a knowledge base.

 Question Answering in Conversational Applications
 -------------------------------------------------
 The idea of knowledge-based question answering is mapping natural language queries to a query over structured database.
 The Workbench Question Answerer is specifically designed for custom knowledge bases involving large content catalogs, for production-grade applications.
-Catalogs containing even upto hundreds of millions of unique, domain-specific entity objects can easily be handled by Workbench in production.
+Catalogs containing even up to hundreds of millions of unique, domain-specific entity objects can easily be handled by Workbench in production.
 Typically, Food delivery service processes restaurant menus range in the tens of thousands entities and specific product retail catalogs go into the millions, while media entertainment libraries scale into the tens or hundreds of millions of unique entities.
 Workbench's Knowledge Base and Question Answering systems have been successfully applied to all of the above use cases.
 The Question Answerer can be used in a variety of ways, but in practice, conversational applications rely on this module and its underlying knowledge base for the four primary purposes listed below.

 1. Answer Questions
 ````````````````